 - Select the Primary server or CAS site server

 - Click on the maintenance tasks from the bottom side of the console

-- Double click on Delete Aged Cloud Management Gateway Traffic Data task to configure or change the settings
+- Double click on the Delete Aged Cloud Management Gateway Traffic Data task to configure or change the settings

-You can also change Delete data that has been inactive for Days.
+You can also change or Delete data that has been inactive for Days.
 The default number of days is set as 90 days by default.
 You can also schedule the days on which this deletion/cleanup task should run against the ConfigMgr DB.